Are you signed up for Utah’s best summer camp?

 -History of flights – Can’t remember what missions you’ve done before?
 Now you have a record to track your progression as a defender of freedom across the galaxy.

 All these features are absolutely FREE via the external services of spaceedventures.org.
 Consider signing up before your next group mission or camp.
-If you forget to plan ahead we will provide a unique code you can use at home to connect your account to your mission information.
+If you forget to plan ahead you can enter your email at the end of the flight to be sent a unique code you can use at home to connect your account to your mission information.

 *spaceedventures.org is not an entity of the Christa McAuliffe Space Center or Alpine School District.